How To Prepare Your Child for School from a Teacher’s Perspective

 back to school,children at school,school ready

 I would probably be considered the worst teacher-mum – I don’t really prepare my child for school, despite being a teacher and having all the books and knowledge.
 And like most parents, I often worry that I haven’t prepared my child enough.
-But don’t stress, the teacher in me knows that being able to how to count to 100 is not essential.
+But don’t stress, the teacher in me knows that being able to count to 100 is not essential.
 That’s what school is for!

 Here are some easy tips on how to prepare your child for school